raspy135/Qun-mk2/README.md

 - PolyQuad = 1 OSC per voice.
 It's for Polyphonic setup when you have multiple Qun synthesizers.

 When the mode is Quad or Poly Quad, MIX  and "OSC2 Env Src" are ignored.
 MIX is always set to middle, and OSC2 Env Src is always set to EG2.
 In most cases you may want to use the same parameters between OSC1 to OSC2 with Quad mode.

 To copy the parameters from OSC1 to OSC2 (and EG1 and EG2), long press button 7.
 "OSCs synched" message will be shown.

-Here is an example to set up Quad mode:
+_Workflow: set up Quad mode._

 1. Initialize tone.
 2. Configure OSC1 as you like.
 3. Set this parameter to "Quad" mode by pressing button 7.
 4. If you want to copy OSC1 parameters to OSC2, in the same sub-mode, long press button 7 until the "OSCs synched" message is shown.
 5. Play two notes by external MIDI keyboard.
 You will hear four voices.

 Poly Mono can be used when you want 2 voices with 2 OSCs per voice configuration.